gustavares/cos-tutorial/TUTORIAL.md

 ![HMAC credential modal](images/7-hmac-modal.png)

-Later we are coming back here to copy the contents of the created credential and paste it in our `~/server/.bluemix/cos_credentials` file to be used by the node.js API.
+Later we are coming back here to copy the contents of the created credential and paste it in our `.env` file.

 ## 2. Node setup